-Welcome to Greensboro Montessori School’s COVID-19 resource center.
-As you review the information we’ve provided on these webpages, we hope you quickly recognize our School’s top priority: the safety, health, and well-being of our students, families, and faculty.
-While we are not medical experts, we know that as a school, we play an important role in slowing the spread of COVID-19 to help ensure our community has safe and healthy indoor and outdoor learning environments.
+Welcome to Greensboro Montessori School’s COVID-19 Resource Center.
+As you review the information we’ve provided on these webpages, we hope you quickly recognize our School’s top priority: the safety, health, and well-being of our students, families, faculty, and staff.
+While we are not medical experts, we know we play an important role in slowing the spread of disease to help our students have safe and healthy learning environments.

 - Decision Making | In March of 2020, Greensboro Montessori School formed a task force of administrators — the Pandemic Preparedness Committee (PPC) — who continue to closely monitor news, updates, and guidelines about the coronavirus, so Greensboro Montessori School is ready to put into place any needed responses.
 The PPC follows these guiding principles in their discussions, decision making, and communication.

 - Communications | We know learning is a lifelong pursuit which starts in our families’ homes, and we know student success is maximized when we support one another in a true partnership.
 Consistent and regular communication from the School to our families is one way we support this partnership.
 This tab provides an archive of all COVID-19 written communications the School has sent.